 Consider doing a little soul-searching.
 Take a moment to sit quietly with yourself and pinpoint precisely what you need to simplify your life.
-Here are a few things to consider on your journey to creating a better work life balance as a nurse:
+Here are a few things to consider on your journey to creating a better work-life balance as a nurse:

 Take inventory of both your nursing life and personal life.
 Is it possible you may be juggling too many balls in the air?
 What do you envision your life to be like in 5 years?

 Sit down and write a 1, 3, and 5-year plan.
 Make specific goals.
 You simply cannot create a satisfying work-life balance without fine-tuning your personal and work goals.
 Be brutally honest.
 Are you making major life decisions based on what you want to do or what you feel like you should do?

 Many people (ahem, nurses!) are inherent caregivers who often give more to others before themselves.
-Now is a good time to think about how you will care for yourself first.
+Now is an excellent time to think about how you will care for yourself first.
 Your happiness and success is your responsibility.
 Start by prioritizing what is most important to you!

 You have to manage your stress to achieve a work/life balance.
 This is a non-negotiable!